alihassan18/libonomy-documentation/docs/Basics/anatomy-of-an-SDK-application.md

 ## Application Module Interface

-Modules must implement interfaces defined in the Cosmos SDK, `AppModuleBasic` and `AppModule`.
+Modules must implement interfaces defined in the Libonomy SDK, `AppModuleBasic` and `AppModule`.
 The former implements basic non-dependant elements of the module, such as the `codec`, while the latter handles the bulk of the module methods (including methods that require references to other modules' `keeper`s).
 Both the `AppModule` and `AppModuleBasic` types are defined in a file called `./module.go.`

 `AppModule` exposes a collection of useful methods on the module that facilitates the composition of modules into a coherent application.
 These methods are are called from the `module manager`(../building-modules/module-manager.md#manager), which manages the application's collection of modules.